West Cork Rally

 The West Cork Rally, Clonakilty Park Hotel West Cork Rally is an annual motorsport tarmac rallying event held in Clonakilty, County Cork, Ireland.
-Promoted and organised by Cork Motor Club, the rally began in 1977 and has run on or near St. Patricks Weekend ever since with just a few exceptions (1987, 2001 and 2020).
+Promoted and organised by Cork Motor Club, the rally began in 1977 and has run on or near St. Patricks Weekend ever since with just a few exceptions (1987, 2001, 2020 and 2021).
 It is, according to a book about the rally's early history, an "important local cultural and economic event".

 It was a counting round of the Irish National Rally Championship for a number of years in the early days.
 In 2015 it became a full round of the Irish Tarmac Rally Championship for the first time, and remains a regular round since.
 While it became known as predominantly a clubman rally, it ran under an International Permit in 1986 and since 2016.
-Since 2019 the West Cork Rally hosts a round of British Rally Championship.
+In 2019 the West Cork Rally hosted a round of the British Rally Championship.